-Based upon heat input design capacity and installation dates, the boilers may be subject to NSPS Db.
-AQD will further investigate.
+Based upon heat input design capacity and installation dates, the boilers are not subject to NSPS Db.
+AQD conducted further investigation and determined that the boilers were installed before 1984 and coal fired boilers were converted to gas.
+See above under NSPS Db.